WebAssembly/spec/document/core/text/modules.rst

 ~~~~~~~

 :ref:`Indices <syntax-index>` can be given either in raw numeric form or as symbolic :ref:`identifiers <text-id>` when bound by a respective construct.
-Such identifiers are looked up in the suitable space of the :ref:`identifier context <text-context>`.
+Such identifiers are looked up in the suitable space of the :ref:`identifier context <text-context>` :math:`I`.

 .. math::
    \begin{array}{llcllllllll}